The Washington Times: Coverage of Barack Obama

-Islamophobia and anti-Muslim
+Allegations of Islamophobia

-Gaffney, known for his "long history of pushing extreme anti-Muslim views", wrote weekly columns for The Washington Times from the late 1990s to 2016.
-According to John Esposito, a Professor of Religion and International Affairs and of Islamic Studies at Georgetown University, Gaffney's "editorial track record in the Washington Times is long on accusation and short on supportive evidence."
-In columns for the Times, Gaffney helped to popularize conspiracy theories that Islamic terrorists were infiltrating the Bush administration, the conservative movement and the Obama administration.
-In 2015, the Times published a column describing refugees fleeing the Syrian Civil War as an "Islamic Trojan Horse" conducting a "'jihad' by another name".
+Frank Gaffney, a weekly contributor for The Washington Times from the late 1990s to 2016, was regularly accused of promoting Islamophobic and anti-Muslim views.
+According to John Esposito, a Professor of Religion and International Affairs and of Islamic Studies at Georgetown University, Gaffney's "editorial track record in The Washington Times is long on accusation and short on supportive evidence."
+In columns for The Washington Times, Gaffney helped to popularize conspiracy theories that Islamic terrorists were infiltrating the Bush administration, the conservative movement and the Obama administration.

+In 2015, The Washington Times published a column describing refugees fleeing the Syrian Civil War as an "Islamic Trojan Horse" conducting a "'jihad' by another name".

-The Muslim advocacy group Council on American–Islamic Relations listed The Washington Times among media outlets it said "regularly demonstrates or supports Islamophobic themes."
-In 1998, the Egyptian newspaper Al-Ahram wrote that The Washington Times its editorial policy was "rabidly anti-Arab, anti-Muslim and pro-Israel."
+In 2016 the Muslim advocacy group Council on American–Islamic Relations listed The Washington Times among media outlets it said "regularly demonstrates or supports Islamophobic themes."
+In 1998, the Egyptian newspaper Al-Ahram described the editorial policy of The Washington Times as "rabidly anti-Arab, anti-Muslim and pro-Israel."